syncfusion-content/xamarin-docs/Xamarin/Chat/Suggestions.md

 ## Showing suggestions at bottom of chat control

-The SfChat allows to show a list of options as suggestions at bottom of chat control by defining [SfChat.Suggestions](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~Suggestions.html) property.
+The SfChat allows to show a list of options as suggestions at the bottom of chat control by creating a [ChatSuggestion](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.ChatSuggestions.html) instance and setting it to the [SfChat.Suggestions](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~Suggestions.html) property.

 {% tabs %}